cheyerdahllarsen/DemandDisagreement/Code/README.md

 ☑ I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.

 ☑ I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
-Appropriate permissions are documented in the LICENSE.txt file.

 ### Summary of Availability